 What is a good progesterone level to conceive?

 It’s recommended to check progesterone levels on day 21 of your menstrual cycle (the middle of the luteal phase) - around a week before your next period is due.
 Progesterone levels usually increase around this time if an egg has been released by the ovary, if progesterone levels are low during this time, it may indicate that no egg was produced.

-According to Mayo Clinic, on day 21-23, progesterone concentrations of more than 10 ng/mL is a ‘normal’ progesterone level and suggest normal ovulation, while a concentration below this may suggest that the ovary hasn’t released an egg - also referred to as anovulation.
+According to Mayo Clinic, on days 21-23, progesterone concentrations of more than 10 ng/mL are considered ‘normal’ progesterone levels and suggest normal ovulation, while a concentration below this may suggest that the ovary hasn’t released an egg - also referred to as anovulation.

 See also: What Causes Infertility in Women?